 I have been fortunate enough to be able to work on a lot of amazing weddings in Australia.
-Toowoomba is one of my favorite places to shoot weddings, and the couples who book with me are always happy.
-Not to mention… I grew up in Toowoomba!
+Redcliffe is one of my favorite places to shoot weddings, and the couples who book with me are always happy.

 I love capturing the spirit of a wedding, but I also love capturing the surroundings.
 Whether it’s stunning countryside view or a small backyard, I capture the spirit of the wedding while also celebrating the surroundings.

-Why is Toowoomba A Great Location For A Wedding Video?
+Why is Moreton Bay A Great Location For A Wedding Video?

-If you’re lucky enough to live in Toowoomba, you would understand how quiet and peaceful it is.
-As a wedding videographer, I am so lucky to be able to harness the golden sunshine year-round to create stunning films for couples in Toowoomba.
-Of course, I can take footage on the ground but many wedding venues in Toowoomba are perfect for captivating, 360 views from the sky using my drone!
+If you’re lucky enough to live in Redcliffe, you would understand how quiet and peaceful it is.
+As a wedding videographer, I am so lucky to be able to harness the golden sunshine year-round to create stunning films for couples in Moreton Bay.
+Of course, I can take footage on the ground but many wedding venues in Moreton Bay are perfect for captivating, 360 views from the sky using my drone!

 All-day coverage isn't an extra.
 It's a given.